dylan12manley/A-Pig-Game/README.md

 ## To do

+_Change hold button type to "button"_
 _Add player names HTML_
-_Add player name attributes to player objects
+_Add player name attributes to player objects_
 _Add ID counter to players Objects_
 _If player.Id[1] = 1 then player1 object properties and displays are changed_
 _With Start button create player objects and game object_